-To function correctly, every feature needs to have a connected backend.
-This backend needs to implement the corresponding feature backend interface.
-Only then a valid connection between the feature and its backend can be created.
+To function correctly, every feature needs to have a backend connected to it.
+This backend must implement a corresponding feature backend interface.
+Only then, you can create a valid connection between the feature and its backend.

-Usually every feature has exactly one backend interface class, which needs to be implemented by the backend for this feature to work.
-Every backend interface is derived from QIviFeatureInterface, which provides generic functions and signals needed by every feature, e.g. for error handling.
+Usually, every feature has only one backend interface class, which the backend needs to implement for the feature to work.
+Every backend interface is derived from QIviFeatureInterface, which provides generic functions and signals that every feature needs, such as error handling.

-The qtivicore module provides all the classes that are needed to glue the parts together.
-In addition to providing the base classes like QIviAbstractFeature or QIviServiceObject, it also provides the QIviServiceManager, responsible for loading the needed backend plugins.
+The QtIviCore module provides all the classes that are needed to glue the parts together.
+In addition to providing the base classes like QIviAbstractFeature or QIviServiceObject, this module also provides the QIviServiceManager, responsible for loading the necessary backend plugins.

-The QIviServiceManager is the central part of qtivicore, keeping book on all the available backends and their exported interfaces.
-For this, the manager scans through all available plugins and their accompanying metadata.
-This gives the QIviServiceManager the ability to only load the plugins, which are actually needed by a Feature in order to reduce the startup time.
-All these information is collected in the manager in form of a model, which enables the user to pick and choose the plugin he wants to use.
+The QIviServiceManager is the central part of QtIviCore, keeping a record of all the available backends and their exported interfaces.
+The service manager scans through all available plugins and their accompanying metadata.
+This process gives it the ability to only load plugins that a Feature requires, to reduce the startup time.
+All of this information is collected in the service manager in the form of a model, which enables developers to choose the plugin they want to use.

 How a Feature Finds its Backend

-Usually every Feature is using the so called auto discovery mode.
-From QML, you can set the QIviAbstractFeature::discoveryMode property; from the C++ side, this can be started using QIviAbstractFeature::startAutoDiscovery().
-This will ask the QIviServiceManager for all the available backends implementing the required interface for your feature.
-The manager will then choose the first matching backend and will connect the feature to it.
-QIviAbstractFeature will first ask for production backends and only if none are available, fall back to a simulation backend.
-This behavior can be controlled using the QIviAbstractFeature::discoveryMode (defaults to QIviAbstractFeature::AutoDiscovery).
+Typically, all Features use the auto discovery mode.
+From QML, you can set the QIviAbstractFeature::discoveryMode property; from C++, you can start this with QIviAbstractFeature::startAutoDiscovery().
+This property asks the QIviServiceManager for all the backends available, that implement the required interface for your feature.
+The manager then chooses the first matching backend and connects the feature to it.
+QIviAbstractFeature always asks for production backends first; if none are available, it falls back to a simulation backend.
+This behavior can be controlled using the QIviAbstractFeature::discoveryMode, that defaults to QIviAbstractFeature::AutoDiscovery.
 The resulting backend type can be retrieved via QIviAbstractFeature::discoveryResult.
-After the feature has successfully loaded a backend, the QIviAbstractFeature::serviceObject property holds the loaded ServiceObject and QIviAbstractFeature::isValid returns
+After the feature has loaded a backend successfully, the QIviAbstractFeature::serviceObject property holds the loaded ServiceObject and QIviAbstractFeature::isValid returns

 - A ClimateControl element is created in QML.

-- QIviAbstractFeature::startAutoDiscovery will ask QIviServiceManager for all backends.
+- QIviAbstractFeature::startAutoDiscovery queries QIviServiceManager for all backends available.

-- QIviServiceManager searches for all available plugins and the interfaces they are implementing (this happens only once).
+- QIviServiceManager searches for all plugins available and the interfaces they implement; this search is only done once.

-- QIviAbstractFeature will accept the first QIviServiceObject and connect to the corresponding interface.
+- QIviAbstractFeature accepts the first QIviServiceObject and connect to the corresponding interface.

 - The ClimateControl element is ready to be used.